permguard/permguard/site/content/docs/0.1/getting-started/zero-trust-principles.md

 **Permguard** adopts the **ZTAuth\*** architecture to bring Zero Trust principles into the realm of authorization.
 To understand how this works, let’s use a comparison:

-- **ZTNA (Zero Trust Network Access)**: Ensures secure, identity-based access to networks or applications by applying least privilege at the network boundary.
+- **ZTNA (Zero Trust Network Access)**: Ensures secure, identity-based access to networks or zones by applying least privilege at the network boundary.

-- **ZTAuth\* (Zero Trust Auth\*)**: Ensures secure, identity-based execution of actions on resources by enforcing least privilege at the application boundary.
+- **ZTAuth\* (Zero Trust Auth\*)**: Ensures secure, identity-based execution of actions on resources by enforcing least privilege at the applicative boundary.
 Built for eventual consistency, the security model is incrementally synchronized across applicative nodes in an immutable, versioned manner.

 <div style="text-align: center">
   <img alt="Permguard" src="/images/diagrams/d15.webp"/>